The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

 \subsection{Spectral variability}

-The lightcurves with 500 s time bin, in the 0.35--2.50 keV and 4.0--10.0 keV energy bands, and the corresponding hardness ratio are shown in Figure \ref{lcs}a.
-Following \citet{va+03} we also calculated the fractional variability ($F_{var}$) for the lightcurves in the energy bands 0.3--0.8 keV at the step of 0.1 keV, 0.8--1.0, 1.0--2.0, 2.0--3.0 and 3.0--5.0 keV.
-The rms spectrum is shown in Figure \ref{lcs}b.
-The fractional variability did not vary significantly up to 1 keV and remained around 10\%.
-Beyond 1 keV $F_{var}$ showed a trend of increase and reached up to 20\%.

-We used 100 sec binned lightcurves for the energy ranges 0.3--2.5 keV, 4.0--10.0 keV and for the complete energy range 0.3--10.0 keV to calculate the rms amplitude of variability ($\sigma_{rms}$).
+The lightcurves with 500 s time bin, in the 0.3--2.5 keV and 4.0--10.0 keV energy bands, and the corresponding hardness ratio are shown in Figure \ref{fig7}a.
+We used 100~s binned lightcurves for the energy ranges 0.3--2.5 keV, 4.0--10.0 keV and for the complete energy range 0.3--10.0 keV to calculate the rms amplitude of variability ($\sigma_{rms}$).
 The rms amplitude of variability for a lightcurve with N data points and mean count rate $\bar x$ is given by \citep{umv05}

-The length of each segment of the lightcurve considered was 2000 sec.
-The variation of the calculated rms variability with the mean count rate for the all three energy ranges are shown Figure \ref{rms}.
+The lightcurve is divided into 2000~s long segments and the $\sigma_{rms}$ is calculated for each segment.
+The variation of the calculated rms variability with the mean count rate for the all three energy ranges are shown Figure \ref{fig7}b.
 It is evident that, within the limited dynamical range of the count rate, the flux vs $\sigma_{rms}$ follows a linear relationship.
 This is true for the lightcurves in all three energy segments.
-The distribution of points are fitted with linear equations with slopes 10.53$\pm$0.58 (for 0.3--2.5 keV band) and 10.76$\pm$1.41 (for 4--10 keV band).
+The distribution of points are fitted with linear functions with slopes 10.53$\pm$0.58 (for 0.3--2.5 keV band) and 10.76$\pm$1.41 (for 4--10 keV band).

+Following \citet{ed+02} and \citet{va+03a}, we calculated the fractional variability ($F_{var}$) for the lightcurves in the energy bands 0.3--0.8 keV at the step of 0.1 keV, 0.8--1.0, 1.0--2.0, 2.0--3.0, 3.0--4.0 and 4.0--10.0 keV.
+The rms spectrum is shown in Figure \ref{fig8}.
+The fractional variability did not vary significantly up to 1 keV and remained around 10\%.
+Beyond 1 keV, $F_{var}$ showed a trend of increase and reached up to 30\%.